 “Because of this love of wild spaces and his ultimate emotional respect for nature, he created two families of ardent environmentalists.
 The love of nature is part of my heritage, despite or inspired by Grandpa’s legacy.”

 Annie’s deep-seated passion for the environment has seen her campaign successfully at a local level to stop zip lines being installed from the top of Mt Coot-tha in Brisbane.
 The tourist attraction would have interfered with the breeding area of powerful owls.
-“The Movement For Life training program was inspiring and it gave me the skills to mobilise the community with the Mt Coot-tha campaign and stop the zip lines,” recalls Annie.
+“The community group training program was inspiring and it gave me the skills to mobilise the community with the Mt Coot-tha campaign and stop the zip lines,” recalls Annie.
 “We mobilised a large number of people to sign up to send submissions and it was a successful campaign.

 “You don't mess with the powerful owls’ breeding grounds.
 With effective nature laws, there wouldn't have been a question of there being any kind of development like that on Mt Coot-tha.”